RootCellar/AMPPS-Code-Scrubber/docs/Memory_Correction_Usage.md

 In order to call `correct_errors`, you need to have a list containing the memory locations of the copies of data.
-In the list, these must be in order of which FRAM memory segment they are in.
+In the list, these must be IN ORDER of which FRAM memory segment they are in.

 For example: